Luke Bowanko: College career

 A 3-star offensive tackle recruit, Bowanko committed to Virginia to play college football over offers from Boston College, Cincinnati, Florida State, Syracuse, and Vanderbilt.

 At Virginia, Bowanko redshirted as a freshman in 2009.
 In 2010, he appeared in five games as a backup right guard.
 Bowanko won the starting right guard job as a redshirt sophomore in 2011, starting all 13 games.
 He moved to center for his redshirt junior year in 2012, starting all 12 games.
 As a redshirt senior, Bowanko was named a team captain, and moved to left guard to begin the season; however, due to injuries along the offensive line, he returned to center after four games, where he started for the remainder of the season.
-Overall, Bowanko played in 42 games during his college career, starting 37 consecutive games from 2011-2013 (20 starts at center, 13 starts at right guard, and four starts at left guard).
+Overall, Bowanko played in 42 games during his college career, starting 37 consecutive games from 2011 to 2013 (20 starts at center, 13 starts at right guard, and four starts at left guard).

 Professional career

 Jacksonville Jaguars

 Bowanko was selected 205th overall in the sixth round of the 2014 NFL draft by the Jacksonville Jaguars.
 The pick used to select Bowanko was traded by the San Francisco 49ers in exchange for Blaine Gabbert.
 He made his first career start at center in week three against the Indianapolis Colts.

-Bowanko started out the 2016 season on PUP after suffering a torn labrum and was activated to the active roster on December 10, 2016 prior to Week 14.
+Bowanko started out the 2016 season on PUP after suffering a torn labrum and was activated to the active roster on December 10, 2016, prior to Week 14.